mdn/content/files/en-us/web/css/ray/index.md

 {{CSSRef}}

 The **`ray()`** [CSS](/en-US/docs/Web/CSS) [function](/en-US/docs/Web/CSS/CSS_Functions) defines a line segment that begins from an [offset starting position](https://drafts.fxtf.org/motion/#offset-starting-position) and extends in the direction of the specified angle.
 The line segment is referred to as "ray".
-The length of a ray can be constrained by specifying a size.
+The length of a ray can be constrained by specifying a size and using the `contain` keyword.

 The `ray()` function is used in [CSS motion path](/en-US/docs/Web/CSS/CSS_Motion_Path).
 It is used as a value for the [`offset-path`](/en-US/docs/Web/CSS/offset-path) property to define the path that an animated element can follow.
 The element is initially positioned by moving the element's [`offset-anchor`](/en-US/docs/Web/CSS/offset-anchor) point to the path's offset starting position.
 The default offset starting position of a ray is at the top-left corner of the element box.